ArseAssassin/react-services/README.md

 ## What is React + Services?

 React + Services is a thin dependency injection layer on React.js.
-It solves the issue of propagating data through your component structure by defining your components through a dependency manager that takes care of resolving dependencies without defining a global state for your application.

 ## Why services?